A collection of frequently asked questions about backup settings, capabilities, and how CrashPlan works in general.

-De-select the file from your backup selection.
-The file will be removed the next time the regularly scheduled archive maintenance job runs or when you click the Compact button for that destination.
+Deselect the file from your backup selection.
+The file will be removed the next time the regularly scheduled archive maintenance job runs—or as soon as you click the Compact button for that destination.

 If a computer has not connected to our servers to report progress, you'll receive an alert, even if you are successfully backing up to local folders or destinations.

-The data savings can vary wildly based on the type of files, etc. being backed up but as a general rule, you'll see a 10-30% savings in disk space.
+The data savings can vary wildly based on the type of files being backed up, but as a general rule, you'll see a 10-30% savings in disk space.
 For example, text documents compress extremely well but movies do not.

 After initial backup of the file is complete, only new or changed information is sent when the file is backed up.

 When CrashPlan scans a file, it knows that the file changed and the progress bar runs through the file as if the information is new.
 But as it goes, it discovers the information hasn't actually changed and only transmits the new information to the backup destination.

 For the technically savvy: CrashPlan does incremental deltas by block within the file.